 Heritage Today and the Community

 Ongoing activities over recent years include providing space and support for the community garden, and serving as a distribution center for produce.
 We actively encourage community organizations to use our facilities at a low cost.
 Alcoholics Anonymous uses our facility about four nights each week.
-Other groups using our facilities include Families in Transition, the Carquinez Village Project, Sustainable Solano (formerly known as Benicia Community Garden), a quilting group, and a Tai Ji group.
+Other groups using our facilities include Families in Transition, the Carquinez Village Project, Sustainable Solano (formerly known as Benicia Community Garden), and quilting groups.
 Periodically, the city of Benicia will use our facilities for water conservation and/or gardening session.

 We want the people of Benicia to be reminded of God, the blessings He bestows on us, and the importance of putting our faith in God into action.